yannickmahe/yannickmahe.github.io/_drafts/learning-to-code-on-a-low-end-graphical-calculator.markdown

 At the time though, I didn't realise that was weird in any way.
 It was just how you programmed.

 This led to a number of hacks to get the code running.
 I wouldn't put closing parenthesis at the end of my FOR loop definition because the interpreter would add it implicitely.
 That way I'd gain one byte of memory.
 Two dimensionnal matrixes were handled by putting the array\[n\]\[m\] data at the n*(array_size)+m position in the one dimensionnal list.
 Often, I'd go at great length coming up with clever mathematical formulas that today I would do in a separate function, with a bunch of if/else.
 That would save me a few lines of code as well as making the program flow clearer.
+When I wanted the program flow to wait a few seconds, I'd make the calculator calculate the hardest operation it could without running out of memory: 69!

 [Edsger W. Dijkstra](http://en.wikipedia.org/wiki/Edsger_W._Dijkstra) famously said that those that start to learn programming with Basic become brain damaged.
 I'm glad to report, there seems to be few lasting repercussions on my programming style.
 At least, I don't think it is, you'd have to ask the people who maintain my code.